xrdocs/multicast/_blogs/multicast-scaling.md

 ![multicast scaling 1.3.1.jpg]({{site.baseurl}}/images/multicast scaling 1.3.1.jpg)

-{: .notice--success}Previously we [discussed](https://xrdocs.io/multicast/blogs/multicast-distribution-trees-mdts/) about MVPN and at Cisco we have a huge variety of MVPN Profiles supported on our platforms.
-There is difference between each Profile when it comes to scaling, but in this blog we will mostly focus on Profile 14, because it is well known and massively deployed.{: .notice--success}
+Previously we [discussed](https://xrdocs.io/multicast/blogs/multicast-distribution-trees-mdts/) about MVPN and at Cisco we have a huge variety of MVPN Profiles supported on our platforms.
+There is difference between each Profile when it comes to scaling, but in this blog we will mostly focus on Profile 14, because it is well known and massively deployed.{: .notice--info}